 The forms of the entrance

-The closed down, oval-shaped entrance ( forming a "step"), makes the cover more tight, and acts like a belt that always keeps the canvas tensioned.
-Another advantage of the oval shaped entrance is that the door closes better than with other types of entrances.
+The oval-shaped entrance,closed down ( forming a kind of step on the bottom ) makes the cover more tight, and acts like a belt that always keeps the canvas tensioned.
+Another advantage is that the door closes better than with other types of entrances.
 It is the form most used in traditional teepees.

-However, thinking of the teepee as a home, we would recommend this type of entrance.
+However, thinking of the teepee as a home, we would recommend this type of doorway.

-As an alternative to the oval-shaped entrance, the triangular-shaped entrance which opens at the bottom, creates a more comfortable access to the teepee.
+As an alternative to the oval-shaped entrance, the triangular-shaped entrance which opens at the bottom, creates a more comfortable access.
 It is ideal for events, workshops or camps, where there are people who are not familiar with this structure.